The Dove Lake Circuit is possibly the most popular and best-known walking trail in Tasmania’s Cradle Mountain-Lake St Clair National Park.

 Eventually, the forest canopy opens up into what I think is the most beautiful area of Cradle Mountain.
 Everything you could possibly want from nature is here.

 Green trees, yellow button grass and the spiky Pandani fill every inch of the landscape, but none of this can compete with the dominating presence of Cradle Mountain, which looks over the entire area.

 Everywhere you look is covered in colourful vegetation.
 Beautiful mountains encircle you.
 Waterfalls tumbling down the face of the mountain.
-Plus beautiful views over the lake and the honeymoon islands.
+Plus beautiful views over the lake and the Honeymoon Islands.

 This section is roughly the halfway point of the walk and features a few seated areas to stop for a break or a bite to eat before continuing on.

-Move away from the lake’s edge, the trail rises slightly as the boardwalk takes you through more fields of button grass as it climbs up towards the mountainside.
+Moving away from the lake’s edge, the trail rises slightly as the boardwalk takes you through more fields of button grass as it climbs up towards the mountainside.

 Eventually, you’ll turn a corner and come face to face with a giant rock wall.
 Here the boardwalk gets narrow and cuts along below the impressive rock wall before curving up into a short but steep set of stairs.

 Once you’ve tackled the steep staircase, you’ll come to a section of the circuit that’s home to the unique deciduous beech, more commonly named Fagus.

 The Fagus is the only cold climate winter-deciduous tree in Australia, and can only be found nowhere else on Earth but in a few areas of Tasmania.
 So keep an eye out for this unique species.